Bachelor of Arts in Art

 Note: Current students who have declared majors in either the Bachelor of Art in Studio Art or the Bachelor of Art in Art History may continue to complete requirements and graduate under the catalog year in which they declared their major.
 The art history and studio art tracks in the BA in Art require a minor.
 Please contact the art department if you have any further questions.

 Bachelor of Fine Art in Art

 Admission to the BFA program occurs via a review process that includes a portfolio and transcript review as well as the submission of a goal statement and application form.
 Minimum requirements for admission eligibility are the completion of 24 art hours: 15 hours of studio prerequisites, 6 hours of art history, 3 hours of the studio foundation courses which should be in the studentâ€™s intended studio emphasis area.
-Students must have a minimum 2.75 overall GPA and a 3.0 GPA in all art courses.
+Students must have a minimum 3.0 GPA in all art courses.
 Students are allowed a total of three attempts to pass the review before they are ineligible for the BFA program.

 Transfer students are encouraged to meet with an advisor as soon as possible to review their transcript and make preparation for the advancement review.
 Transfer students are required to meet the same curricular completion standards as previously outlined, and are encouraged to participate in the review prior to enrollment in the UALR Department of Art courses.

 The department has advisors for both undergraduate and graduate students.
 Incoming freshmen and transfer students should contact the department chair, Professor Tom Clifton, for initial advising.
 Continuing undergraduates should contact professors Marjorie Williams-Smith, Jane Brown, or Floyd MartinÂ for assistance with their academic programs.

 Students interested in public school teaching should contact Professor Jeff Grubbs.

 Undergraduate students who have completed a minimum of 100 academic credits should contact Professor Aj Smith.